 American Association of University Women

-The earliest of the deadlines is late October, which tends to creep up quickly as the semester gets rolling, so be sure to get started in time.
+The earliest of the deadlines is in October, which tends to creep up quickly as the semester gets rolling, so be sure to get started in time.

 Do graduate schools want me to have research experience?